 - 4. Special Agreements for service(s) are budgeted to reflect an annual increase of 2.0%. - 5.
 Franchise Fees: MCSD collects franchise fees from CR&R Inc. for solid waste collection of commercial, industrial, and other businesses from MCSD's service area.
 MCSD's fee is limited to 14 percent (effective July 1, 2014) of the franchisee's gross annual receipts from the service area. - 6.
 Investments: the market remains low, but the District will seek investment opportunities in accordance with the Investment Policy as they arise.
-Earnings on the investments of the District's operating cash and reserves will be budgeted at 2.50% for the year. - 7.
-Pass-through funds are being budgeted at \$2,150,000 from the former City of Westminster RDA area and \$250,000 from the County of Orange for the unincorporated area of Midway City.
+Earnings on the investments of the District's operating cash and reserves will be budgeted at 1.0% for the year as the COVID-19 pandemic continues to create uncertainty in the markets. - 7.
+Pass-through funds are being budgeted at \$2,400,000 from the former City of Westminster RDA area and \$220,000 from the County of Orange for the unincorporated area of Midway City.